 Although there had been experimental television broadcasts since the 1920s, public television broadcasting began on 17 October 1956 in Sydney and 4 November 1956 in Melbourne.
 Five stations were operating in time to televise the opening ceremony of the 1956 Olympic Games in Melbourne on 22 November.
 Television advertising was to present new opportunities for advertisers, including food manufacturers.>Television in Australia

 The 1956 Olympic Games changed the restaurant scene in Melbourne.
-Despite an initial scheme to get shearers’ cooks to cater for visiting athletes (see Charmaine O’Brien’s Flavours of Melbourne ), the Olympic Committee advertised for international chefs to work at the Olympic Village.
+Despite an initial suggestion that shearers’ cooks should introduce visiting athletes to true Aussie tucker, (see Charmaine O’Brien’s Flavours of Melbourne ), the Olympic Committee recruited international chefs to work at the Olympic Village.
 Many stayed to open restaurants.
-See also Stephen Downes’s book Advanced Australian Fare for the story of Hermann Schneider, perhaps the most renowned of the Olympic chefs.
+Perhaps the most renowned was Hermann Schneider, who went on to open Melbourne’s Two Faces restaurant.

-Sunbeam Australia launched the ‘Pop-Up’ toaster, ‘Electric Frypan’ and ‘Ironmaster’.
+In 1955, Sunbeam Australia launched their pop-up’ toaster, electric frypan and ‘Ironmaster’.
 The Sunbeam electric frypan, which became an essential in the 1950s suburban kitchen, was invented in the USA in 1953.
-It was a square cast-aluminum pan with a built-in heating element and a black plastic handle with a heat control.
 Variations of the pop-up toaster had been around in the USA since the 1920s, but became more popular with the widespread use of sliced bread.
+More

 The Choo-Choo Bar was originally made by Plaistowe in Western Australia.
 Hearsay suggests it arrived in the early 1950s – it was certainly advertised by 1954.
 The wrapper of the chewy liquorice-flavoured toffee bar originally depicted a train being driven by a very non-PC gollywog.
 Choo-Choos were discontinued sometime in the 1990s after Nestlé acquired Plaistowe, but were revived after Lagoon Confectioners purchased the brand in 2007.
 More

 According to CUB, Crown Lager (originally Foster’s Crown Lager) was first brewed in 1919 and only available to Australia’s diplomats and their guests.
 They say the brand was first released to the public to celebrate the visit of Queen Elizabeth II.
-However, a writer in Australian Brew News has challenged the story, finding evidence of ‘Foster’s Crown Lager’ being advertised in 1914 and noting that the company celebrated the 50th anniversary of its release in 2003.
+However, a writer in Australian Brew News has challenged the story, finding evidence of ‘Foster’s Crown Lager’ being advertised in 1914 despite the fact that the company celebrated the 50th anniversary of its public release (a year early) in 2003.

 Although there is a story that margarine-manufacturer Ted Mayes founded the Colvan business with his winnings from the 1942 Melbourne Cup, the Colvan brand was not registered until 1953.
 Ted bought the business for his two sons, Colin and Ivan, and the brand is a combination of their names.
 Thins and Samboy were Colvan brand names; it seems the Colvan has been dropped, although the Thins and Samboy brands live on.
 More